deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *MARJORIE*
 >
 > Ah, you know what?
-Why don't you sit down and I take care of the dishes again?
+Why don't you sit down, and I take care of the dishes again?
 As an apology.

 > *CALVIN*
 >